apigeekdemos/apigee-s1p-labs/Lab 4 - Proxy a CF Spring boot app using Edge Microgateway (Microgateway-Coresident plan)/README.md

 ### 6.c.
 Check Spring Boot App is on Port 8081
-Ensure that your Cloud Foundry app won't be running on port 8080, nor on the port specified by the PORT environment variable.
+Ensure that your Cloud Foundry app won't be running on port 8080 and instead on the port specified by the 'server.port' environment variable.

-To check this opem the manifest.yml file and ensure that the JAVA_OPTS emntry is present as below (under the env section:
+To check this open the manifest.yml file and ensure that the JAVA_OPTS emntry is present as below (under the env section):

 ```
 $ cat manifest.yml